adobe/spectrum-web-components/packages/card/README.md

 ## Linking

 An `<sp-card>` can be provided with an `href` attribute in order for it to act as one large anchor element.
-When leveraging the `href` attribute, the `download`, `target` and `rel` attributes come into play to customize the linking behavior of the element.
+When leveraging the `href` attribute, the `download`, `target` and `rel` attributes customize the card's linking behavior.
 Use them as follows:

 <!-- prettier-ignore -->
 ```html